smsheehan/School_District_Analysis/README.md

--How is the school summary affected?
+- How is the school summary affected?

--How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

--How does replacing the ninth-grade scores affect the following:
+- How does replacing the ninth-grade scores affect the following:

-   **Math and reading scores by grade
+   ** Math and reading scores by grade

-   **Scores by school spending
+   ** Scores by school spending

-   **Scores by school size
+   ** Scores by school size

-   **Scores by school type
+   ** Scores by school type

 ## Summary:
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs